MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 Add yourself as a new marble owner.
 Now, for some reason, the developers of the app created a chaincode function to do this, but did not include this function in the UI.
 So we'll do it the hard way.

-'exec' into the register container and enter the export statements you used in Step 10.
+On your EC2 bastion instance, 'exec' into the register container and enter the export statements you used in Step 10.
 Then identify yourself as a user:

 ```bash
 export CORE_PEER_MSPCONFIGPATH=/etc/hyperledger/fabric/orgs/org1/user/msp
 ```

-Execute the chaincode to add yourself as a marble owner.
-Change the numbers below to some other random number (i.e. o928734982374 and m928734982374), and change 'bob' to your alias (something unique).
+Execute the chaincode below to add yourself as a marble owner.
+Change the numbers below to some other random number (i.e. o9999999999999999990 and m999999999990 - just make sure you have the same or fewer digits), and change 'bob' to your alias (something unique).
+MAKE SURE that both the 'o' and 'm' prefixes to your owner and marble names are still there.
+The marbles app depends on them.
 If you execute both invoke statements immediately after each other, the second one will probably fail.
 Any idea why?
 If you watched what happens in Fabric when you transfer a marble, it will give you a strong hint.